SuperOffice/SDK-Doc/COM.IDatabase/Extras/SuperOfficeDB.Interop.md

-The components will try to enforce the security system that applies in the SuperOffice client, so if you attempt to read another users private appointment with the %SOAppointment:SuperOfficeDB.Interop~SuperOffice.COM.SuperOfficeDB.IAppointment% object, then your code will raise a security exception.
+The components will try to enforce the security system that applies in the SuperOffice client, so if you attempt to read another users private appointment with the <see cref="SuperOffice.COM.SuperOfficeDB.IAppointment% object, then your code will raise a security exception.
 Similarly, attempting to save an object that your user is only allowed to read will also lead to a security exception.

 Security is enforced based on the user that you are logged in as.